Which place is cheaper, Santa Fe or Albuquerque?

-Santa Fe is a very walkable town.
+Santa Fe is very walkable.
 The historic district is walkable and it's easy to visit most of the tourist sights in this area on foot.

 In either Albuquerque or Santa Fe, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Santa Fe than Albuquerque because of the overall number of sights and activities.
 Usually, 2-4 days is a good amount of time for Albuquerque, and 2-5 days is enough time in Santa Fe.

-The town of Albuquerque offers nightlife and food.
+The town of Albuquerque offers food and shopping.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-Visitors enjoy the food and shopping when visiting the artsy historic town of Santa Fe.
+Visitors enjoy the food and shopping when visiting the cultural historic town of Santa Fe.
 The old town is one of the main draws for visitors.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 Albuquerque is a popular place that is full of things to see and experience.
 If you have a weekend, this town makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Albuquerque, a weekend is sufficent for most.
 Take your pick from the many activities offered here.

 Visitors enjoy the shopping and museums when visiting the cultural destination of Santa Fe.
 Exploring the old town is a popular activity.
 This historic town offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.